 A study on herbal remedies for non-ulcer dyspepsia carried out by Dr. J. Thompson Coon, School of Sport and Health Sciences, University of Exeter, UK, mentions peppermint as a very important food that can reduce inflammation in the stomach.

-It is not only a carminative but also an analgesic substance, so it reduces the associated pain of cramps, bloating, and indigestion.
+It is not only a carminative but also an analgesic substance, so it reduces the associated pain of cramps, bloating, abdominal pain, nausea, and indigestion.
 This is due to its calming effect on the intestines and muscles of the digestive tract.
 Diarrhea, irritable bowel syndrome (IBS), and constipation can be cured with this herb, as it brings the entire system to optimal activity levels.

 The natural sedative or antispasmodic nature of menthol helps you get instant relief from mental stress.
 Caffeine-free peppermint tincture can reduce your blood pressure and body temperature, allowing you to unwind and relax and letting your stress melt away.
 This is part of the reason why peppermint oil for aromatherapy is so popular, and the effects of peppermint tincture are similar in nature.